Lycia: Ancient language

 Lycia hosted a small enclave of Dorian Greeks for some centuries and Rhodes was mainly inhabited by Dorians at the time.
 After the defeat of the Persians by the Greeks, Lycia became open to further Greek settlement.
 During this period, inscriptions in Lycian diminished, while those in Greek multiplied.
 Complete assimilation to Greek occurred sometime in the 4th century, after Lycia had come under the control of Alexander the Great and his fellow Macedonians.
-There is no agreement yet on which inscription in the Lycian language is the very last, but nothing dated after the year 300 has yet been found.
+There is no agreement yet on which inscription in the Lycian language is the very last, but nothing dated after the year 300 BC has yet been found.

 Subsequently, the Lycians were vassalized by the Roman Republic, which allowed the Lycians home rule under their own language, which at that point was Greek.
 Lycia continued to exist as a vassal state under the Roman Empire until its final division after the death of Theodosius I at which point it became a part of the Byzantine Empire under Arcadius.
-After the fall of the Byzantines in the 15th century, Lycia fell under the control of the Ottoman Empire, Turkish colonization of the area soon followed.
+After the fall of the Byzantines in the 15th century, Lycia fell under the control of the Ottoman Empire; Turkish colonization of the area soon followed.
 Turkish and Greek settlements existed side-by-side, each speaking their own language.

 All Greek-speaking enclaves in Anatolia were exchanged for Turkish speakers in Greece during the final settlement of the border with Greece at the beginning of the Turkish Republic in 1923.
 The Turks had won wars against both Greece and Armenia in the preceding few years, settling the issue of whether the coast of Anatolia was going to be Greek or Turkish.
 The intent of the Treaty of Lausanne (1923) was to define borders that would not leave substantial populations of one country in another.
 Some population transfers were enforced.
 Former Greek villages still stand as ghost towns in Lycia.

 History

-Proto-history

-Lycia had a proto-history little suspected by the historians of the 19th century before the decipherment of Hittite and ancient Egyptian, and the discovery of government records pertaining to Lycia and the Lycians.
-The records for the most part do not offer positive reports of them.
-In reports of official transactions with Lycians in the late Bronze Age, the Hittite and Egyptian empires described them as rebels, pirates, and raiders.
-The Lycians have left no written records of themselves at all from this period, which suggests that they probably were illiterate.

-Ancient Egyptian records describe the Lycians as allies of the Hittites.
-Lycia may have been a member state of the Assuwa league of c.
-1250 BC, appearing as Lukka or Luqqa.
-After the collapse of the Hittite Empire, Lycia emerged as an independent "Neo-Hittite" kingdom.
-The latter term was assigned to remnant states that continued after the fall of the Hittite Empire.
-It is entirely conventional; these states were not Hittite in any way.
-For the most part they spoke languages of the Luwian family.